Development and characterization of MPGD-based transition radiation detectors: In-Beam Tests

 \subsection{CERN SPS Experimental Setup}

-In July 2024, tests of the GEM-TRD\_v2 and Micromegas+GEM-TRD were carried out at CERN SPS H8 beam line with 20 GeV mixed electron–hadron beams.
+In July 2024, tests of the GEM-TRD\_v2 and Micromegas+GEM-TRD were carried out at CERN SPS H8 beam line with 20\,GeV mixed electron–hadron beams.
 The setup included three standard triple-GEMs for precise tracking, an upstream Cherenkov detector for PID, upstream scintillators for timing and triggering, and a downstream single-cell Pb-glass calorimeter for additional PID.
 Figure~\ref{fig:CERN_Setup} illustrates the CERN setup.
-Multiple radiator configurations were tested; for fleece material, both 15 cm and 23 cm lengths were used for the GEM-TRD\_v2 and the Micromegas+GEM-TRD.
-Regarding Mylar foil, 15 cm of 30 $\upmu$m-thick foil with 240 $\upmu$m spacing was used on the GEM-TRD, while for the Micromegas+GEM-TRD 10 cm of 30 $\upmu$m-thick foil with 200 $\upmu$m spacing combined with 10 cm of 25 $\upmu$m-thick foil with 200 $\upmu$m spacing for a total length of $\sim$21 cm was used.
+High purity trigger signals corresponding to charged particle species were selected with information from the calorimeter and used in the setup as trigger flags.
+Trigger signal contamination of the other species for each particle type was below $10^{-4}$~\cite{TRT_Timepix}.
+Multiple radiator configurations were tested and are shown in Table~\ref{tab:rad_layouts}; for fleece material, both 15\,cm and 23\,cm lengths were used for the GEM-TRD\_v2 and the Micromegas+GEM-TRD.
+Regarding Mylar foil, 15\,cm of 30\,$\upmu$m-thick foil with 240\,$\upmu$m spacing was used on the GEM-TRD, while for the Micromegas+GEM-TRD 10\,cm of 30\,$\upmu$m-thick foil with 200\,$\upmu$m spacing combined with 10\,cm of 25\,$\upmu$m-thick foil with 200\,$\upmu$m spacing for a total length of $\sim$21\,cm was used.